 It is used by the wallet to obtain pricing information, CCS & Reddit feeds, a curated list of remote nodes, the latest version of Feather Wallet and more.
 For more details view the table below.

-This architecture was chosen for the simple reason that connecting to a single hidden service leaks significantly less metadata to third parties than connecting to multiple clearnet services over Tor.
+This architecture was chosen for the simple reason that connecting to a single service leaks significantly less metadata than connecting to multiple third party services.

 When Feather starts it requests all available data.
 Clients cannot be fingerprinted based on their configuration.
 The server pushes updates when they become available.